 Abstract

 The role played by information and communication technologies in today’s businesses cannot be underestimated.
 While such technological advancements provide numerous advantages and opportunities, they are known to thread organisations with new challenges such as cyber-attacks.
-This is particularly important for small and medium-sized enterprises (SMEs) that are deemed to be least mature and highly vulnerable against cybersecurity risks.
+This is particularly important for small and medium-sized enterprises (SMEs) that are deemed to be least mature and highly vulnerable to cybersecurity risks.
 Thus, this research is set to assess the cyber risks in online retailing SMEs (e-tailing SMEs).
 Therefore, this paper employs a sample of 124 small e-tailers in the UK and takes advantage of a Multi-Criteria Decision Analysis (MCDA) method.
 Indeed, we identified a total number of twenty-eight identified cyber-oriented risks in five exhaustive themes of ‘Security’, ‘Dependency’, ‘Employee’, ‘Strategic’, and ‘Legal’ risks.
 Subsequently, an integrated approach of using Step-Wise Weight Assessment Ratio Analysis (SWARA) and Best–Worst Method (BWM) has been employed to develop a pathway of risk assessment.
 As such, the current study outlines a novel approach toward cybersecurity risk management for e-tailing SMEs and discusses its effectiveness and contributions to the cyber risk management literature.

 Keywords.
 SMEs; E-tailers; Cyber risk; Cybersecurity; MCDA